david-p-hill/Ghidra-VT-Capstone/README.md

 1) Two distinct panels will appear with a modified VT Match Table on the left side and a new analysis table on the left
 2) This module examines the differences in the Destination Program in relation to the Source Program
 3) The VT Match Table in this module elimnated redundant or irrelevant matches and reclassified some match correlators
-4) The new match correlators are seen in the Transform column
+4) The new match tags are seen in the Transform column
      a) True Exact Match: Direct 1 to 1 Function Bytes Match exactly
      b) Instructions: Instruction bytes in a function match exactly
      c) Data: Data bytes in a function match exactly